 - .. listen to others, build consensus and help others become better.
 This builds capacity in an ethical, caring manner.

 - Start by building relationships and community.
 Synergy comes from diverse strengths.
+Distribute leadership with those whose capacity you have built and with whom you collaborate!

 I envision a learning community that engages in reflective self-discovery and embraces curiosity and creativity.
 This community strives to develop universally applicable, relevant and meaningful skills in a thoughtful and ethical manner.
+My ideal school is developing this kind of community of inquiry and innovation!

 I’m a risk-taker, focused on lifelong-learning and empowerment for me and those around me.
 I also care, deeply.
 Complacency has no resonance for me.
 Collaboration is extremely important to me; which makes trust-building essential.
 I embrace Tschannen-Moran’s (2004) five facets of trust: Benevolence, Honesty, Openness, Reliability and Competence – good management is a healthy by-product of operationalizing those facets.
 I believe that trust is a precondition for healthy, positive, cooperative and reliable relationships.
 It requires constant tending to but allows for a synergy in which learning (for all) and empowerment happens seemingly effortlessly.